-- Med Moth experienced a growing number of attendees (41 participants in March 2017; 85 in October 2018): - 3 236 total attendees including 175 first-time attendees.
-There were 151 survey responses (64% response - 4 rate).
-Analyses representing 104 surveys from first-time attendees showed a larger proportion of females, - 5 medical students, primary care, and senior clinicians (Table 1).
+Med Moth experienced a growing number of attendees (41 participants in March 2017; 85 in October 2018): 236 total attendees, including 175 first-time attendees.
+There were 151 survey responses (64% response rate).
+Analyses representing 104 surveys from first-time attendees showed a larger proportion of females, medical students, primary care, and senior clinicians (Table 1).

 Nearly all first-time attendees (96%) endorsed a high overall experience rating of 4-5 out of 5.
 Perceived benefits in emotional exhaustion, depersonalization, and professional development were strong; two-thirds (66%) of participants reported high ratings of 4-5 out of 5.
 Most (92%) reported they would "definitely" attend another event (Figure 1).
+Medical students reported a significantly higher benefit for professional development compared to clinicians (p=0.002; Table 2).
+Across all other measures, there were equally positive responses between groups.